Mission Statement

 Impact Statement

-Open Monday, Wednesday and Friday, we serve over an average of 50Arlingtonian clients daily.
-During the first quarter of 2025, the highest number of guests we served in one day topped 79.
-Clients (who we call guests) of varied ages, racial and ethnic backgrounds, and physical abilities, select what they want from our shelves to cover two days of food.
-Visiting us each day we are open gives them food to last six days.
+Open Monday, Wednesday and Friday, we serve approximately an average of 70 Arlingtonian’s daily.
+During the first quarter of 2026, the highest number of guests we served in one day topped 108.
+Visiting us each day we are open provides clients’ food to last six days.

-Our Food Pantry’s clients are steadily increasing.
-The number of clients served doubled from 2024 to 2025.
+Our number of Food Pantry clients is steadily increasing.
+The number of clients served doubled from 2024 to 2025 and the start of 2026 shows a similar trend.

 What ways can the public get involved?